Georges Boudarel: Biography

 After an amnesty law was voted by the Parliament of France in June 1966, notably granting amnesty for crimes committed during the Indochina War, he returned to France where he obtained a position as a maître de conférences at Paris Diderot University, and researcher at CNRS.
 He took part in the Mai 68 movement.

 On 13 February 1991, during a conference organised at the French Senate by the Centre des hautes études sur l’Afrique et l’Asie modernes, he was recognised by Jean-Jacques Beucler, a former secretary of State for veterans, who had been a prisoner at Camp 113.
-Further testimonies emerged, and within a year, charges of Crime against humanity were raised by survivors of Camp 113.
+Further testimonies emerged, and within a year, charges of crimes against humanity were raised by survivors of Camp 113.
 The charges were turned down by the Cour de Cassation because of the 1966 amnesty law.
 A recourse made on 25 February 2000 at the European Court of Human Rights against France, complaining about the decision by the French Cour de Cassation and alleged violations of freedom of speech, was similarly turned down in March 2003.

 The ensuing controversy led to a proposal to amend article 213-5 of the French penal code so as to make crimes against humanity ineligible for amnesty.